 And don't think that a realistic look has to come with a hefty price tag; we have an in-stock line of wood-porcelain with convincing knots, grain, and color variation for just $2.99/sqft!

 But what about grout, you ask?
 Many people are hesitant about choosing tile because they've had bad experiences with stained, mildewed or dirty grout.

-Fortunately, there are new grout types available that are non-porous, stain-resistant, mildew-resistant, extremely color-consistant, flexible, and easy to clean up and install.
-Pre-mixed grouts, such as Fusion Pro single component grout and QuartzLock2 urethane grout, are easy to keep clean, no sealing required, and they are just as low maintenance as your porcelain tiles.
+Fortunately, there are new grout types available that are non-porous, stain-resistant, mildew-resistant, extremely color-consistent, flexible, and easy to clean up and install.
+Pre-mixed grouts are easy to keep clean, no sealing required, and they are just as low maintenance as your porcelain tiles.